Hi there,

 Narrative Therapy

-Narrative therapy is a respectful approach to counseling that sees you as the expert on your own life.
+Narrative therapy is a counselling approach that sees you as the expert on your own life.
 Instead of blaming you for problems, it focuses on separating the issues from who you are.
 This method believes you have the skills, values, and strengths needed to lessen the impact of these problems.
-By exploring and re-writing the stories you tell about yourself, narrative therapy helps you understand and reshape your identity and experiences.
 It involves a curious and open-minded attitude, asking questions to uncover new insights and perspectives.
-This approach values your unique story and abilities, aiming to empower you and reduce the hold of problems in your life.
+It values your unique story and abilities, aiming to empower you and reduce the hold of problems in your life.

 Emotionally Focused Therapy